vpavlenko/web-2020/README.md

 What's suspicious about https://github.com/wemake-services/wemake-django-template ?
 - poetry instead of pipenv
-- same for Caddy vs. nginx - it's not worth risking with this layer of infrastructure
+- new Caddy instead of old proven nginx - it's not worth risking with this layer of infrastructure
 - Gitlab CI - not a default Github CI
 - wemake-python-styleguide is against black, and I love auto-formatters